 Grab a notebook and write them down.
-And spend a moment in prayer of thanks to God for these gifts.
+And spend a moment in a prayer of thanks to God for these gifts.
 That’s just Step 1 in the March Challenge.

 Step 2 is Scripture Writing.
 Take a moment to quiet yourself from the busy-ness of the season and listen to God’s Word.
 I’ve carefully selected a different Bible verse for each day of the March Challenge.

 We’re instructed to “hide God’s Word in our heart” and this is an easy way to commit a verse to memory by writing it out.
 Write it in your journal, write it on a 3×5 card, or write it on your bathroom mirror.
 Just take a moment to write it down and practice saying it throughout your day.
 I’ve decided to write each verse 2-3 times in my Journal each day.
 (Repetition is my best teacher.)